FabioPereiraBraga/gitlab-sync/README.md

 # Usage

-* Click on "GitLab - Pull Collection" to search the collections of the project informed in the settings
+* Click on "GitLab - Pull Collection" to retrieve the collections from the repo configured in the settings above.
 * Click on "GitLab - Push Collection" to send updates made to the project collection informed in the settings

 # Development

-`types` stole from here: https://github.com/PoOwAa/insomnia-plugin-snippet-sync
+`types` stolen from here: https://github.com/PoOwAa/insomnia-plugin-snippet-sync

+## How to build

+- $ npm run build-ts

 ## "Deploying"

+- build it
-- $ npm run build-ts
+- run `install.sh`
-- $ rm -fr ~/Library/Application\ Support/Insomnia/plugins/gitlab-sync/
-- $ mkdir -p ~/Library/Application\ Support/Insomnia/plugins/gitlab-sync
-- $ cp package.json ~/Library/Application\ Support/Insomnia/plugins/gitlab-sync/
-- $ cp -R node_modules/ ~/Library/Application\ Support/Insomnia/plugins/gitlab-sync/node_modules
-- $ cp -R built ~/Library/Application\ Support/Insomnia/plugins/gitlab-sync/built

-Only the 1st and last step are necessary afterwards, assuming there's no new lib dependency added.
+- In Insomnia: Tools -> Reload Plugins